TribThapa/EducationAnalysis/README.md

 ## Project Overview
-This project aimed to analyse and build a Machine Lerning model for student performance data.
+This project aimed to analyse and build a Machine Learning model for student performance data.

 ## Data insights
 - There are 1000 students in total.